Andy Turner (footballer): Coaching career

-Turner worked as under-10 coach at the Academy at Wolverhampton Wanderers during the 2007–08 season.
-He went on to coach at both Chasetown and Kidsgrove Athletic, before he was appointed as first-team manager of Alsager Town in May 2012.
-The "Bullets" finished 15th in the North West Counties Premier League at the end of the 2012–13 season, and Turner resigned on 7 January 2014, citing family and personal problems.
+Turner worked as an under-10 coach at the Academy at Wolverhampton Wanderers during the 2007–08 season.
+He went on to coach at both Chasetown and Kidsgrove Athletic before he was appointed as first-team manager of Alsager Town in May 2012.
+The "Bullets" finished 15th in the North West Counties Premier League at the end of the 2012–13 season.
+Turner resigned on 7 January 2014, citing family and personal problems.
 He took up the post as assistant manager at Northern Premier League Division One South side Coalville Town the following day, a club closer to his home.
 He then worked as an under-15 coach at the Nottingham Forest Academy from September 2014 to October 2015.
-He was appointed as manager at Romulus in 2015.
+He was appointed manager at Romulus in 2015.
 The "Roms" finished tenth in the Northern Premier League Division One South in 2015–16 and then 13th in 2016–17, before Turner left his post in November 2017.
 He worked as a coach at Shepshed Dynamo before he was appointed as head coach of Port Vale's Football and Education Academy in April 2018.
 The following month he also returned to manage Alsager Town for a second spell, who were now in the North West Counties League Division One.
 Alsager ended the 2018–19 season in 17th-place and Turner went on to leave the club in order to take a position coaching the Bangladesh youth team.
 Turner joined Cymru Premier club Cefn Druids as Academy Head of Coaching in September 2021.
 He took interim charge of the first-team the following month after Niall McGuinness's resignation and was replaced by Neil Ashton following the club's relegation at the end of the 2021–22 season.

+In August 2024, Turner joined Northern Premier League Division One West club Hednesford Town as head of youth development.
+He became joint-caretaker manager following the sacking of Steve King on 1 November 2024.